Moving Forward Initiative: The African American Experience in the Civilian Conservation Corps

 - What do the policies of the CCC tell us about how the federal government viewed racial discrimination at this time?

 - As some historians state, the CCC’s work opportunities seemed irrelevant to African American corpsmen who mainly lived in urban centers.
-How might this relate to the problem public lands agencies face today with limited visitation from non-white populations?
+How might this relate to the problem public lands agencies face today with disproportionately low visitation from persons of color?

 - What can federal resource agencies do today to increase the presence of people of color visiting and working on public lands?